Staying up to date with the latest digital tools for academic research is an important part of any researcher’s workflow from any domain.

 But, Cocites looks at the citation to do the same work.
-Connected papers uses both of these two concepts to do the same job.
+The Connected Papers app uses both of these two concepts to do the same job.

 Finding relevant papers on a specific topic is not an easy task from a plethora of papers.
 CoCites tool lets you search the scientific article on a specific topic quickly.

-The tool allows you to find similar academic research papers during systematic reviews or meta-analysis.
+The tool allows you to find similar academic research papers during systematic reviews or meta-analyses.
 It discovers scientific research papers on the same particular topic based on input papers rather than keywords.

 The data source of this software is the NIH Open Citation Collection (NIH-OCC), public access, broad coverage resources.

-Cocites is now available for Safari web Browser.
+Cocites is now available for the Safari web browser.
 In order to download the browser extension visit this site.
-You can also go to the app store for same purpose.
+You can also go to the app store for the same purpose.

-I recommend you to read the in-depth guide how to find relevant academic papers with cocitations.
+I recommend you to read the in-depth guide on how to find relevant academic papers with cocitations.

-The Inciteful is a easy-to-use literature finding tool.
+The Inciteful is an easy-to-use literature finding tool.
 The web app was officially launched in beta version on 19th December 2020.
 The Inciteful allows you to find relevant academic research papers fast.

 It can assist in discovering research articles related to the particular topics you have.
 It is developed using open metadata and citations.